Pet culture in Japan: History

+Fish have a long tradition as pets such as native species like the Japanese rice fish (南目高 medaka).
+Goldfish (金魚 kingyo) were introduced through China in the 16th century and were first popular amongst the aristocracy and samurai class and later the merchant class due to their auspicious colours and small size.
+Breeding of goldfish resulted in a large variety unique to Japan.
+The list of goldfish varieties includes species such as the Chinshurin, Izumo Nankin, Jikin, Hana fusa, Oranda, Ranchū, Ryūkin, Shubunkin, Shukin, Tamasaba, Tosakin, Wakin, and many others.
+Goldfish were depicted also in a humorous manner in woodblock print by artists such as Utagawa Kuniyoshi in works such as the Kingyo-zukushi Hyaku-monogatari (“A Variety of Goldfish: A Hundred Terrifying Tales”) and Kingyo-zukushi Tama-ya Tama-ya (“A Variety of Goldfish: Bubbles for Sale”).

+The natural conditions in Japan give rise to a large number of different insects, who thrive especially during the summer season when foliage is lush and rain and humidity levels high.
+Insects in Japanese culture play a central role especially in regards to the seasons.
+This has developed to keeping the bell cricket (鈴虫 suzumushi) originally in aristocratic circles and the Japanese rhinoceros beetle (カブトムシ kabutomushi) and stag beetle (鍬形虫 kuwagatamushi) and similar species as pets due to their small size and low maintenance requirements.

-Over the last few decades, pet ownership in Japan has gradually moved from a predominantly utilitarian function to a concept that more fully incorporates pets into the family system.
+Over the last few decades, pet ownership in Japan apart from cats has gradually moved from a predominantly utilitarian function to a concept that more fully incorporates pets into the family system.
 In many cases, pets are now considered to be family members.
 To many Japanese, pets are as well loved as children, and may even serve as a substitute for those who choose to forgo child-rearing.

 Spiritual hierarchy

 In the context of spiritual hierarchy, pets occupy the space directly below humans, but above all other animals and forms of life.
 This position is not clearly defined, leaving many aspects of pet ownership open to interpretation, including the practice of keeping and caring for pets, as well as the correct means of caring for them after death.
 This position within the family is presented through various forms within the everyday flow of contemporary life, spiritual expression, memorialization, and burial rites of Japanese pets.

+While wild animals such as kitsune (fox), Japanese boar or Bake-danuki (racoon dog) have always held a high position in Shintoism and Japanese mythology, of all domestic animals cats were esteemed the highest, entering mythological folklore and attributed special powers good and evil such as the Kaibyō.